ofmla/devito-wiki/How-to-setup-a-JupyterHub-server-on-Azure-for-using-Devito-in-a-classroom-environment.md

 http://tljh.jupyter.org/en/latest/install/azure.html
 Setup includes: Installing The Littlest JupyterHub¶, adding users, install conda / pip packages for all users

+What we installed for the full Devito experience:

+sudo apt-get install texlive-base (notebooks rendering) sudo apt-get install mpich libmpich-dev (for those brave for MPI)

 Step 2: Add user authentication (via Github)
 In order to add GitHub authentication for the new users we follow the approach presented here: http://tljh.jupyter.org/en/latest/howto/auth/github.html